 CLIMATE CHANGE

 Djoudj National Bird Sanctuary Community involvement

 Chief Roi Mata's Domain Local management

 Intangible cultural heritage Adapting to a changing world

 Biosphere reserves Observatories for action

-United Nations Educational, Scientific and Cultural Organization continuous evolution, being fashioned by intense volcanic activity and vigorous erosion processes.
+United Nationa Educational, Scientific and Cultural Organization

+PITONS, CIRQUES AND REMPARTS OF REUNION ISLAND The laboratory for the planet, the laboratory of living things La Réunion, which first emerged from the Indian Ocean just 3 million years ago, is an island in continuous evolution, being fashioned by intense volcanic activity and vigorous erosion processes.
 Its magnificent, rugged landscapes form a remarkable mosaic of ecosystems that are unique in the world.
 The island is a crossroads of biodiversity with rates of endemism unsurpassed anywhere.
 Species native to the Mascareignes Archipelago, Madagascar, Africa, India, Australia and even Hawaii have adapted to highly diversified conditions on the island, and the evolutionary processes continue to this day.
 Faced with global changes, La Réunion National Park is setting up a network for monitoring the natural habitats of the island's heritage, using methods that are shared at both regional and international levels.